Towards Predicting Temporal Changes in a Patient's Chest X-ray Images based on Electronic Health Records: Methodology

-In previous works~\cite{rombach2022ldm, gu2023biomedjourney, brooks2023instructpix2pix}, the image condition is often concatenated with the input noise of the denoising U-Net.
-This approach works well for tasks like image-to-image translation or super-resolution, where the output needs to be spatially aligned with the input image.
-However, for CXR image pairs, even consecutive images may not be perfectly aligned due to factors like patient posture or breathing~\cite{Dasegowda2023Suboptimalcxr}.
-Thus, our task requires integrating diverse information from prior CXR images rather than replicating structural details.
-To achieve this, we replace the concatenation strategy with a cross-attention mechanism using an adaptor module as described above.
-This approach enables the model to focus on meaningful changes rather than preserving strict spatial alignment.
+In previous works on latent diffusion models that using image condition~\citep{rombach2022ldm, gu2023biomedjourney, brooks2023instructpix2pix}, the conditioning image embedding is often concatenated with the input noise of the denoising U-Net.
+This approach effectively preserves spatial alignment and is well suited for tasks such as image-to-image translation or super-resolution.
+However, for CXR image pairs, even consecutive images may be misaligned due to factors such as patient posture or breathing variations~\citep{Dasegowda2023Suboptimalcxr}.
+Thus, our task requires integrating diverse information from prior CXR image rather than simply replicating structural details.
+To achieve this issue, we replace the concatenation strategy with a cross-attention mechanism using an adapter module $\textit{A}_{fusion}$ as described below.
+This method enables the model to focus on meaningful changes rather than enforcing strict spatial alignment.